 Life insurance is still a vital form of protection today and is designed to give your loved ones financial help should you pass away.
 It means they can focus on grieving rather than stressing about mortgage payments or living expenses.

-In this guide we analyse all the different life insurance policies Scottish Widows offers – so you can work out if it’s the right provider for you and your family.
+In this review we analyse the different life insurance policies Scottish Widows offers – so you can work out if it’s the right provider for you and your family.

 Scottish Widows was founded in the early 1800s by a group of Scotsmen to financially protect their wives, sisters and other female relatives.